1615 Rolling View Drive, Cumming, Georgia 30040

 Construction of Piedmont Corners started in 2008 and finished in 2017.
 It has 109 homes, built by a variety of developers.
 Each residence is made from brick or stone and has a pitched roof, a recessed doorway and an attached two car garage that faces the street.
 Most of the 12 floor plans are single level, but a few homes have a optional second level.
 Living space sizes range from 1,350 square feet to 2,000 square feet with three to four bedrooms and two to three baths.
 An open floor plan and a gourmet kitchen are standard.
 Each home also has a fenced back yard and a driveway.

-Prices begin in the low-$200,000s, but please verify these prices with a Realtor as they may change.
+Prices begin in the low- to mid-$200,000s, but please verify these prices with a Realtor as they may change.

 Amenities are somewhat limited but include a clubhouse with exercise equipment, a catering kitchen, a multipurpose room and a card room.
 Residents also enjoy an outdoor pool, a gazebo and walking trails through the wooded acreage that nearly surrounds the community.

 While the development's amenities may not be outstanding, its location makes up for that.
 Just a few miles to the east of Piedmont Corners, shimmering Lake Lanier is a popular recreation area.
 Locals, as well as people from around the region, come to fish, camp, boat and hike in and around its 38,000 acres of water and public land.